Jeff-Ciesielski/Boms-Away/README.md

 not attempt to do any import or translation of other existing fields (field remapping could be added in a future update).

+* Schematic saves are not automatic!

+If you would like data propegated back to your kicad schematic, please select `Save Schematic` from the menu.

 ## TODO